S3022659/year3-campus-web-app/README.md

 You should be able to sign-in using test user account created earlier.

-You will need to configure the app to use your copy of the `cis3039-example-security-svc` service for fetching products:
+You will need to configure the app to use your copy of the `cis3039-example-security-svc` service for fetching devices:

 ```env
 VITE_API_BASE_URL=https://<your-func-app>.azurewebsites.net/api/